 CURATED BY KATHRIN OBERRAUCH

-The exhibition is a sound experiment.
+The exhibition is a sound experiment, revolving around the idea of sound and its performative aspects.
 Gandegg Castle provides the historical setting for the selected performances and sound installations.
-The architecture of the castle – with its four characteristic round towers and adjacent chapel – influences the sound of the artworks and thus plays an important part of the exhibition as a whole.
-The exhibition revolves around the idea of sound and its performative aspects.
-We experience sound in numerous forms, not only as echoing vibrations in the air, but also as the ornamental wave patterns in water and sculptural embodiments of motion.
-In the presented performances and installations, sound is perceived and conceived beyond the conventional boundaries of hearing.
+The architecture of the castle – with its four characteristic round towers and adjacent chapel – influences the sound of the artworks and thus plays an important part in the exhibition as a whole.
+We experience and represent sound in numerous forms, not only as echoing vibrations in the air, but also as the ornamental wave patterns in water and sculptural embodiments of motion.
+In the presented performances and installations, a number of international as well as regional artists offer conceptions of sound reaching beyond the conventional boundaries of hearing.

-A number of international as well as regional artists are presented upon the castle premises.
-While Maren Strack hangs by her hair from the ceiling of the castle, bringing her floor length latex dress into sonic vibrations, the artist Idan Hayosh offers a dazzling lecture performance in the garden that draws the audience closer to the hidden mechanisms of Heavy Metal concerts and warfare.
-In the middle of the tower stands the spiral shaped sound installation by American artist Douglas Henderson, bringing to mind the failed Tower of Babel.
+While Maren Strack hangs by her hair from the ceiling of the castle, her floor-length latex dress rendering sonic vibrations, the artist Idan Hayosh offers a dazzling lecture performance in the garden that draws the audience closer to the hidden mechanisms of Heavy Metal concerts and warfare.
+In the middle of the tower stands the spiral-shaped sound installation by American artist Douglas Henderson, bringing to mind the failed Tower of Babel.
 Michele Spanghero’s black sphere, sheltered by the fur tree in the garden, is both haunting and peaceful, as if ready to explode at any moment.
-Singaporean artist Song Ming Ang extends our familiar spectrum of sounds by recording the unexplored noises of old and unused instruments during their technical reconstruction.
+Singaporean artist Song Ming Ang extends our familiar spectrum of sound by recording unexplored noises of old and unused instruments during their technical reconstruction.
 Sound as a repetitive rhythm of movement is examined in a thought-provoking video installation by Sarah Oberrauch.

 Each performance and installation is a unique exploration into the multiple possibilities of sound.
-In the context of the present exhibition, the audience is an instrument, a resonant body which participates in the audition.
+In the context of the present exhibition, the audience itself becomes an instrument, a resonant body which participates in the audition.

 ARTISTS: Song Ming Ang, Baghdassarians & Baltschun, Hans Op de Beeck, Douglas Henderson, Klaas Hübner & Ana Bak, Kaoru Katayama, Ivan Klapez, Pe Lang, Sarah Oberrauch, Yiannis Pappas, Donato Piccolo, Michele Spanghero, Maren Strack